maya-mp/Power_Hour/README.md

         -An external list of dream data dictionaries that is created in dream.py and updated every time the input dream function in dream.py is called.
         Each inputted dream is assigned a unique dream id and has a dictionary item of its basic data appended to the list.
+Sample data is already inputted for the sake of demonstration.

         The keys and values for each item within the list are as follows:
             - dream_id : (int) the unique primary key assigned to each Dream